Tournament Information and Conditions

 AFRICAN TOUR CHAMPIONSHIP

-– The top 15 eligible professionals on order of merit will qualify for the African Tour Championship.
+– The top 15 eligible professionals/amateurs on order of merit will qualify for the African Tour Championship.

-– Only players who have completed a minimum of nine (9) regular African Tour tournaments when 12 or more are scheduled or six (6) if less than 12 regular tournaments on the year schedule will be eligible to play in the African Tour Championship.
+– Only players who have completed a minimum of 70% of the regular African Tour tournaments on the year schedule will be eligible to play in the African Tour Championship.

 – If a player has not fulfilled the minimum tournaments requirement, he will be removed from the order of merit for the purpose of determining the African Tour Championship field.

 – In the event that a player who has qualified for the African Tour Championship is unable to play, he will not be replaced in the field.